sarahmoulton/d4dcoalition-web/collections/_news/ukraine-parliment-conference-threats-democracy.md

 banner:
   image: /assets/img/news/photo1.jpg

-excerpt: "On June 8-9, the Verkhovna Rada, Ukraine’s unicameral parliamentary body, hosted a conference to discuss current threats on democracy, which came as a follow-up to the Chairman of the Verkhovna Rada's official visit to Moldova in March of this year."
+excerpt: "On June 8-9, the Verkhovna Rada, Ukraine’s unicameral parliamentary body, hosted a conference to discuss current threats on democracy, which came as a follow-up to the Chairman of the Verkhovna Rada's official visit to Moldova in March of this year"

 category: event
 ---